DavidTsai-collab/David_BluestampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GhcfAWI-Z7g?si=xb-wTWlhdn3fZ-kh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Introduction:
-For my thrid milestone, I needed to add the live price of Bitcoin to my system and I had to display that data live on my screen.
-On this milestone, I also had to add a historical Json array.
-This milestone was the most software extensive as I had to write program to actually broadcast the data of the price and the change.
+For my thrid milestone, I needed to add the live price of Bitcoin to my system and had to display that data live on my screen.
+On this milestone, I also had to add a historical cost to compare to the current cost to find the percentage change.
+This milestone was the most software extensive in my project, as I had to write program to actually broadcast the data of the price and the percentage change.
 This adds on to the second milestone as I started to display live data of Bitcoin prices in USD and started to calculate the live percentage change of Bitcoin prices.
 ### Explanation:

 ### Challenges: